We Love —

 DAY 6 – THE DINGLE PENINSULA

-- Weather permitting, embark on a 2 to 3 hour boat trip around the nine main Basket Islands.
+Weather permitting, embark on a 2 to 3-hour boat trip around the nine main Basket Islands.

 DAY 7 – LIMERICK TO DUBLIN

-- Drive to the medieval city of Limerick and explore its history and architecture.
+Drive to the medieval city of Limerick and explore its history and architecture.
 If you're thinking of purchasing some gifts to take home - Limerick is a fine place to source superior craftwork.

-- If time permits, visit the Hunt Museum, an exhibition of one of Ireland’s greatest private collections of art and antiquities.
+If time permits, visit the Hunt Museum, an exhibition of one of Ireland’s greatest private collections of art and antiquities.

-- Visit the imposing, history-steeped Rock of Cashel which rises dramatically from the flat countryside all around.
+Leave Limerick and visit the imposing, history-steeped Rock of Cashel which rises dramatically from the flat countryside all around.
+Continue through the rich pastures of Ireland’s midlands before arriving in Kildare.

 DAY 8 – DUBLIN DEPARTURE

-- Travel to Dublin Airport for your return flight home.
+- Travel to Dublin Airport for your return flight home

-Distance from Barberstown Castle to Dublin Airport: 21.9 miles / 26 minutes
+- Distance from Barberstown Castle to Dublin Airport: 21.9 miles / 26 minutes

 Your hotels —